richieBao/python-urbanPlanning/draft_richie bao/Parametric design literature review.md

 The world-renowned architect Bjarke Ingels, in his 2013 interview, “Inside the Business of Design,” described the impact of Grasshopper and visual scripting on architecture in these simple terms: “Grasshopper is to parametric scripting what Windows and Macintosh were to the graphical interface for personal computing.”
 Ingels describes the essence of GUI-based parametric design as follows: “Scripting came from being this incredibly difficult thing in architecture to, at least, I can understand the principles.
 You basically construct incredibly complex formulas by graphically combining different variables with little wires almost like a switch board.”53[1-2]

+One such example is a set of site analysis plug-in objects built using Vectorworks’s Marionette algorithmic scripting environment.
+Marionette is not an application but rather a technology stack that brings visual scripting and algorithmic design capability to the Vectorworks CAD and BIM line of applications.
+While many design professionals are familiar, at least in concept, with the notion of complex 3D models being powered by algorithms—such as with Rhino and Grasshopper—the ability to program specific tools that perform queries on data and spit out actionable information is an excellent example of the rising use of algorithmic design.
+[1-9]

 * case

 Aerial view of